ARTICLE ONE | ORGANIZATION, GOALS AND POLICY

 3.10.
 If the film is selected, it is the responsibility of its rights holder to guarantee its availability for QL or QP.

 3.11.
-The screening copy must be sent to the Festivals by its rights holder (at his/her charge) up to 10 days before QL opens or up to 10 days before QP opens.
-The Festivals will take charge of the transportation and costs of its return.
+The screening copy must be sent to the festivals by its rights holder (at their charge) up to 10 days before QL opens or up to 10 days before QP opens.
+The festivals will take charge of the transportation and costs of its return.

 3.12.
-If the screening copy is in transit between Festivals, QL and QP will only pay for either the import or export duties of the copy, never both.
+If the screening copy is in transit between other festivals, QL and QP will only pay for either the import or export duties of the copy, never both.

 ARTICLE FOUR | COMPETITION

 4.9.
-QP Competition for Best Film includes feature length narratives and documentaries, and awards the Best Film.
+QP Official Competition for Best Film includes feature length narratives and documentaries and awards the Best Film.
 This section includes a minimum of eight films.

+4.10.
+QP "Casa Comum" competition awards the Best Portuguese Short Film and welcomes all cinematographic genres.
+This section includes a minimum of eight films.

 4.11.
-"Casa Comum" Competition awards the Best Portuguese Short Film and welcomes all cinematographic genres.
-This section includes a minimum of six films.
+All selected feature films, short films, or documentaries, national and international, with a) a queer theme; b) produced in the preceding year or in the same year of the festivals or unreleased in Europe until the year preceding the festivals; c) and that have not been commercially distributed in Portugal before the festivals, are eligible for competition.

 4.12.
-All selected Feature Films, Short Films or Documentaries, national and international, with a) a queer theme; b) produced in the preceding year or in the same year of the Festivals or unreleased in Europe until the year preceding the Festivals; c) and that have not been commercially distributed in Portugal before the Festivals, are eligible for Competition.
+QL and QP programmers short-list the films for competition.
+This selection is of the sole responsibility of the festivals’ programmers, who are under no obligation to provide explanations in any form of the criteria used in the selection.

 4.13.
-QL and QP Programmers short-list the films for Competition.
-This selection is of the sole responsibility of the Festival Programmers, who are under no obligation to provide explanations in any form of the criteria used in the selection.

-4.14.
-Prize winners are announced during the Closing Ceremonies of the Festivals.
+Prize winners are announced during the closing ceremonies of the festivals.

-4.17.
+4.16.
 Cash awards will revert to the film director.
 When the film has more than one director, the amount of the award will be shared in equal parts by all directors.
-The cash award is payed through wire transfer, and it implies the previous issue of an invoice.
+The cash award is paid through wire transfer, and it implies the previous issue of an invoice.

-4.18.
-Awards in the form of legal rights acquisitions for Portuguese Territory by TV Broadcasters, Theatrical Distributors, or VOD Distributors, are negotiated and payed to the Sales Agent of the awarded film.
-These contracts are of the sole responsibility of the Buyer.
-The monetary partition of the award with the film producer and/or filmmaker is of the sole responsibility of the Sales Agent.
+4.17.
+Awards in the form of legal rights acquisitions for Portuguese territory by TV broadcasters, theatrical distributors, or VOD distributors, are negotiated and paid to the sales agent of the awarded film.
+These contracts are of the sole responsibility of the buyer.
+The monetary partition of the award with the film producer and/or filmmaker is of the sole responsibility of the sales agent.

 ARTICLE FIVE | JURY